 Income taxes-The Company operates its business in a manner consistent with its intention to qualify as a REIT.
 As such, the consolidated and combined financial statements of the Company have been prepared as if the Company qualified as a REIT for the periods presented.
 The Company intends to qualify as and elect to be taxed as a REIT under sections 856 through 859 of the Internal Revenue Code of 1986, as amended (the "Code") beginning with its taxable year ending December 31, 2017.
 The Company will be subject to federal and state income taxation at corporate rates on its net taxable income; the Company, however, may claim a deduction for the amount of dividends paid to its stockholders.
 Amounts distributed as dividends by the Company will be subject to taxation at the stockholder level only.
-While the Company must distribute at least 90% of its net taxable income.
+While the Company must distribute at least 90% of its net taxable income to qualify as a REIT, the Company intends to distribute all of its net taxable income, if any, and eliminate federal and state taxes on undistributed net taxable income.
 Certain states may impose minimum franchise taxes.
 In addition, the Company is allowed certain other non-cash deductions or adjustments, such as depreciation expense, when computing its net taxable income and distribution requirement.
 These deductions permit the Company to reduce its dividend payout requirement under federal tax laws.
 For the periods presented, the Company did not have any taxable REIT subsidiaries that would be subject to taxation.